FarwanRuwaifi/FarwanRuwaifi/README.md

 ---

-🧠 _“Learning to write programs stretches your mind and helps you think better.” – Bill Gates
+🧠  “Learning to write programs stretches your mind and helps you think better” – Bill Gates